Bull Branch (Richardson Creek tributary)

-Bull Branch is a 2.31 mi long 1st order tributary to Richardson Creek in Union County, North Carolina.
+Bull Branch is a 2.31 mi long 1st order tributary to Richardson Creek in Union County, North Carolina, United States.

 Course

 Bull Branch rises about 2 miles northeast of Wingate, North Carolina and then flows northwest to join Richardson Creek about 2 miles southwest of Watson.

 Watershed

 Bull Branch drains 3.23 sqmi of area, receives about 48.3 in/year of precipitation, has a wetness index of 405.73, and is about 39% forested.